mdlacasse/Owl/README.md

 Owl will detect these cases and inform the user.
 While the solutions generated are very close to one another, Owl will pick the smallest one for being conservative.
+- Part D is not included in the IRMAA calculations.
+Being considerably more, only Part B is taken into account.
 - Future tax brackets are pure speculations derived from the little we know now and projected to the next 30 years.
 Your guesses are as good as mine.
 Having a knob to adjust future rates might be an interesting feature to add for measuring the impact on Roth conversions.